 Webinar: Introducing Flexible 80A Resin

-In this upcoming webinar, a Formlabs Product Manager will walk through our family of Flexible and Elastic Resins and deep dive into our latest material, Flexible 80A Resin.
+In this webinar, a Formlabs Product Manager will walk through our family of Flexible and Elastic Resins and deep dive into our latest material, Flexible 80A Resin.